peterzimon/docs-api/ghost-cli/help.md

 Use the help command to access a list of possible `ghost-cli` commands when required.

-This command is your port of call when you want to discover a list of available commands in the Ghost CLI.
+This command is your port of call when you want to discover a list of available commands in the Ghost-CLI.
 You can call it at any time ✨

 ## Output